xjeffss/random-cat-api/README.md

 able to add amazing features and functionality to your projects and applications.

+## Prerequisites

+- DOM & Events
+- APIs & AJAX

+## Instructions

+1. Fork and clone this repository.
+2. Change into the new directory.
+3. Fulfill the listed requirements.

+Starter code is available in [`lib/challenge.js`](lib/challenge.js).
+You are required to turn in your submission by making a pull request on the original repository.

+## Requirements

+### Part 1

+First, use `fetch()` to make a GET request to the Cat API and console log the response object.

+- Navigate to the [Cat API Documentation](https://api.thecatapi.com/v1/images/search) and read through the documentation.
+- In `script.js`, use `fetch()` and the "Get a Random Kitty" URL to make a GET request and console log the response object.

+> How will you know if your request was successful?

+### Part 2

-First, use the Cat API to display an image of a random cat every time the user clicks a button!
+Next, use the Cat API to display an image of a random cat every time the user clicks a button!
 You will add functionality to the Random Cat button that has been provided for you.

+- Add functionality so that when the Random Cat button is clicked, an image of a random cat appears!

+### Part 3

-Next, you will add a search feature to the form in the starter code.
+Finally, you will add a search feature to the form in the starter code.
 To utilize this API's search functionality, you will need to request and use an API key.
 The key will go in a fetch object called headers.
 Check out the [fetch documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)